laurence404/bootstrap/UPGRADE.md

 ```
 If you have a PodDisruptionBudget preventing eviction of any pods, this will take a take a while before eventually forcing eviction

+You might also want to update your `terraform.tfvars` in case you need to reinstall in the future

 ## Upgrading Kubernetes

 ```